-Due to their prominence, dormer windows will not normally be permitted to the front of the dwelling unless they are a prevailing feature in Dormer windows may also increase the extent that neighbouring properties are overlooked.
+Due to their prominence, dormer windows will not normally be permitted to the front of the dwelling unless they are a prevailing feature in the locality.
+Ideally, dormer windows should be small, Dormer windows may also increase the extent that neighbouring properties are overlooked.
 In some cases this may be overcome with the installation of obscured glazing.